SaiLord28/AdvancedProgramming/fourth_workshop/README.md

 Go to the Navigator and writte the localgost:8000/docs and execute the post /products_post commands, push the try it out button

-### 7. Star the HTML
+### 7. Start the HTML

-Star the html and push each button to watch it functionality
+Start the html and push each button to watch it functionality

 ## Prerequisites